stuij/gba-serial-adventures/README.md

 ### terminal program

-Choose your favorite terminal program.
-GNU screen should work on Linux.
-Make sure you enable serial flow control if your cable (and the GBA program) supports it.

 I've wrote a simple Python terminal that is hopefully cross-platform:

     <root>/terminal/terminal.py -h

 Whatever you type is sent over the specified serial port after you hit return.
 The program asynchronously prints whatever the GBA sends back on the screen.
-When using the GBA example code in this repo, whatever you typed is simply sent back again.
+Read below for more info on its features and operation.

+You can also choose your favorite terminal program.
+GNU screen should work on Linux.
+Make sure you enable serial flow control if your cable (and the GBA program) supports it.
+If you use it with the demo program in this repo.
+Press left on the dpad to set the GBA into pass-through mode, which is compatible with dumb terminals.

 ### compiler toolchain